LearningTypeScript/projects/projects/the-type-system/system-of-a-clown/01-clowning-around/README.md

 It looks like the clowns didn't change too much on this one.
 They mostly just removed a few type annotations and changed one value.

-Could you please add back missing type annotations to avoid implicit `any`s, and fix the wrong value?
+Could you please add back missing type annotations to avoid evolving or implicit `any`s, and fix the wrong value?

 ## Files